dimitrijejankov/plinycompute/aws/README.md

 # AWS Setup
-This document exists to show what I have done to set up the AWS environment that I use for performance benchmarking.
+This document exists to show what I have done to set up the AWS environment for performance benchmarking.
+It was written by Vicram Rajagopalan.
 ## VPC
 I set up a VPC using the steps [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html#create-a-vpc).
 I first tried creating it in the N. Virginia region, but I got an error message saying "you've reached your limit of VPCs" or something like that, so I tried again with Ohio and it worked. **This means that you need to set your region to Ohio in order to use the VPC.**
 * I named the VPC "benchmarking".